 Read our Adobe Creative Cloud review covering its cloud storage.

-Piwigo is an open-source software package that will appeal more to professional photographers and organizations, and is a great option if you need a photo management program for your website.
+Piwigo is an open-source software package that will appeal more to professional photographers and organizations and is a great option if you need a photo management program for your website.
+If you already have your own hosting, this could make photo storage inexpensive.

 Similar to other services, users can manage the privacy of photos and viewing permissions for individuals, groups, and organizations.
 Piwigo has also created an easy-to-import system for files from editing and organizational applications such as Shotwell, digiKam, and Lightroom.

-This is not a perfect replacement for Google Photos but is one of the best alternatives due to the cost, storage amount, and organizational possibilities.
+This is not a perfect replacement for Google Photos but is one of the best alternatives due to the organizational possibilities.

-Free accounts are allowed up to 2,000 images (minimum 3GB file size recommended at 3000px resolution) , with up to seven new photo uploads/week.
+Free accounts are allowed up to 2,000 images (minimum 3GB file size recommended at 3000px resolution), with up to 21 new photo uploads/week.
 Each image is recommended to be over 3MB with a resolution of 3000px.
-People with free accounts can also contribute to 500px groups, create and share galleries, and licence work online.
+People with free accounts can also contribute to 500px groups, create and share galleries, and license work online.

 This is a unique feature for Pro users who can create photography tutorials through both videos and documents.
 These are available on 500px for free or at a cost (the uploader decides), offering income through community education.

 The power of 500px comes through the presentation and industry exposure of users' work, with a showcase directed towards licensing, recognition, and career-building.
-If as a pro or semi pro photographer you were using Google Photos due to its unlimited capacity, 500px will be a useful consideration to not only store important photographs but also take advantage of commercial opportunities.
+If as a pro or semi-pro photographer, and you were using Google Photos due to its unlimited capacity, 500px will be a useful consideration to not only store important photographs but also take advantage of commercial opportunities.

 For the commercial possibilities and flattering gallery themes, there are very few competitors to 500px.
 Casual and amateur users will find some great features, especially if they follow photography, but some of the key features will be less relevant to them.